Understanding the prime-rib-cooking Time per Pound Chart

 Herb and Garlic Marinade

-This marinade is great for a fresh flavor kick.
+This marinade is perfect for a fresh-flavored punch.
 Combine:

 • 1/4 cup olive oil